jeptechnology/secil/README.md

 ./eme_example
 ```

-Each application will give you several options.
+Each application will give you several options to allow you to send messages over the UART.
-Once you begin the "receive messages" loop, the application will continue to receive messages until
+The penultimate option to "receive messages" will enter a receive loop that will continue until the application is exited (Ctrl-C).

-## Integrate the comms linbrary in your project
+## Integrate the comms library in your project

-To use this libray in your own project, enure you have linked the library and have access to its header files.
+To use this library in your own project, enure you have either built the library or included all necessary source files:

+- Source files required are all *.c files inside the `lib` folder (recursive)
+- Ensure `include/secil.h` is available to the rest of your project

 Then proceed as follows: